MassimilianoCattani/finalCapstone/README.md

 ### DISPLAY STATISTICS
   ![Screenshot 2024-03-09 105722](https://github.com/MassimilianoCattani/finalCapstone/assets/52679658/87979af5-58af-47bc-ada0-1155e90f051d)
-  - Admin only access.
+  - Admin access only.

 ## PROCESS
 The data processed gets into a dicitionary structure.
 - When data gets written on the external .txt file, is transformed into a string, where each element is separated by ';'.
-- When data gets retrived from the .txt file, passes from the string type to the dictionary type.
+- When data gets retrieved from the .txt file, passes from the string type to the dictionary type.
 In this way we can access clearly to each element and create a custom layout to display the info.